Pierce v. Society of Sisters: Arguments

 Further, they replied that although the state had a powerful interest in their children's education, the interest was not so strong as to require the state's mandate of an educational choice of this sort.
 Barring a great emergency, they claimed, the state had no right to require their children to attend, or not to attend, any particular sort of school.

 Decision

-The Court deliberated for about 10 weeks before issuing their decision on June 1, 1925.
-The Court unanimously upheld the lower court's decision, and the injunction against the amended Act.
+The Court deliberated for about 10 weeks before issuing its decision on June 1, 1925.
+The Court unanimously upheld the lower court's decision and the injunction against the amended Act.

 Associate Justice James Clark McReynolds wrote the opinion of the Court.
 He stated that children were not "the mere creature[s] of the state" (268 U.S. 510, 535), and that, by its very nature, the traditional American understanding of the term liberty prevented the state from forcing students to accept instruction only from public schools.
 He stated that this responsibility belonged to the child's parents or guardians, and that the ability to make such a choice was a "liberty" protected by the Fourteenth Amendment.